-A complete historical timeline of PPG’s daily events was created to show throughout the relationship between PPG and Forest Capital.
-A statement of each event is provided along with attachments to show the corroborating evidence of each day’s event.
-The agreements, documents, letters, reports, emails, call transcripts and spreadsheets have all been provided for irrefutable proof and verification.
+A complete historical timeline of PPG’s daily events was created to show the relationship between PPG and Forest Capital.
+A statement of each event along with the corroborating evidence is attached for each day’s event.
+The agreements, documents, letters, reports, emails, call transcripts and spreadsheets have all been provided to show irrefutable proof of Forest Capital’s fraud.

 This website postings are regarding a company I founded; People’s Power & Gas LLC (“PPG”), and its business relationship with Forest Capital, LLC (“Forest”).
 This company was initially funded by myself with roughly $4.5 million dollars from proceeds of a previous energy supplier I started, built and sold.
 I have notified and provided written statements to the FBI, DOJ, NMPD, AG’s office who seemingly are going to let Forest Capital’s owners get away with this.
 The previous attorneys and accountants involved have either been in disbelief or complicit in Forest Capital’s multiple frauds and their actions have only served to obstructed justice and vex numerous courts of jurisdiction.